top of page

 ARTISTS STATEMENT

 I don't often start out making a totally premeditated form.
-I enjoy the adventure of drawing with the clay and seeing what presents itself.
+I enjoy the adventure of 'drawing' with the clay and seeing what presents itself.

-The initial idea or plan is always a departure point in the creative process until an expression appears in the clay or paint that is truthful.
+The initial idea or plan is always a departure point in the creative process until an expression appears in the clay (or paint) that is truthful.

 2022-SHAC Robertson Southern Highlands.